great-expectations/great_expectations/docs/features/expectations.rst

 Expectations provide a flexible, declarative language for describing expected behavior.
 Unlike traditional unit tests, Great Expectations applies Expectations to data instead of code.

-Expectations *enhance communication* about your data and and *amplify quality* in data applications.
+Expectations *enhance communication* about your data and *amplify quality* in data applications.
 Using expectations helps reduce trips to domain experts and avoids leaving insights about data on the "cutting room floor."

 **************************